 - 8.13 The Student Discipline Team this policy and procedure, and their application, are overseen by the Student Discipline Team who sit within Student Policy and Safeguarding.
-Any queries you may have relating to this policy and procedure can be emailed to student-discipline@bath.ac.uk.
-The University may, at its discretion, share details of any offence and subsequent penalty with the student apprentice's employer. - 8.14 Any of the functions of the Head of Student Policy & Safeguarding under these Regulations may be delegated to a member of the Student Policy & Safeguarding team. - 8.15 Members of the Student Disciplinary and Misconduct Panel are selected by Senate or the Vice Chancellor and have been appropriately trained to make decisions on cases referred to them by the Student Discipline Team.
+Any queries you may have relating to this policy and procedure can be emailed to student-discipline@bath.ac.uk. - 8.14 Any of the functions of the Head of Student Policy & Safeguarding under these Regulations may be delegated to a member of the Student Policy & Safeguarding team. - 8.15 Members of the Student Disciplinary and Misconduct Panel are selected by Senate or the Vice Chancellor and have been appropriately trained to make decisions on cases referred to them by the Student Discipline Team.